tsunami416604/azure-docs.hu-hu/articles/logic-apps/logic-apps-scenario-error-and-exception-handling.md

 ```

-### <a name="return-the-response-back-to-parent-logic-app"></a>A válasz visszaküldése a szülőlogikai alkalmazásnak
+### <a name="return-the-response-back-to-parent-logic-app"></a>A válasz visszaadása a szülő logikai alkalmazásnak

-Miután megkapja a választ, a választ visszaküldheti a szülő logikai alkalmazásnak.
+A válasz beolvasása után visszaadhatja a választ a szülő logikai alkalmazásnak.

-#### <a name="return-success-response-to-parent-logic-app"></a>Sikeres válasz visszaadása a szülőlogikai alkalmazásnak
+#### <a name="return-success-response-to-parent-logic-app"></a>Sikeres válasz küldése a szülő logikai alkalmazásnak

 ``` json
 "SuccessResponse": {